 When did you start writing?
 The idea was conceived somewhere in 2004 (or maybe earlier) and writing commenced in bulk from there.
 I cannibalized a couple of reviews I wrote for a popular online retail site (after deleting them from that site) and I also redid a few reviews that I wrote for a local entertainment weekly.
 Apart from those small head starts, the vast majority of text was written explicitly for this website.

-CDs might be a hair below LPs at their sonic best, but Iím not rich enough to be a vinyl audiophile, and CDs do have convenient listening advantages.
-(Even if they have erased the old Side A and Side B distinctions.)
-But I remember my early days as a young record buyer, and the unique scent of a freshly opened 12Ē.
+CDs might be a hair below LPs at their sonic best, but Iím not rich enough to be a vinyl audiophile, and CDs do have convenient listening advantages, even if they have erased the old Side A and Side B distinctions.
+But I remember my days as a young record buyer, and the unique scent of a freshly opened 12Ē.

 I tend to upgrade where possible, in terms of remastering.
-Generally, the remasters of the music I listen to (Blue Note RVGs, Fantasy K2s, etc) are improvements over initial issues.
+Generally, the remasters of the music I listen to are improvements over initial issues.
 But not always.

 How often do you update?
 How may I contact?
 Updates will come sporadically and will be noted on the front page.
-My email contact is chris at jazzshelf dot org.
+My email contact is flanger1 at yahoo dot com.